mkristian/rails-resty-gwt/README.md

         ├── UserView.java
         └── UserView.ui.xml

-the code points which plugs all these into the application are:
+the code points which plugs in all these classes into the application are:

-* __src/main/java/com/example/client/managed/MyAppPlaceHistoryMapper.java__ which gets the history tokenizer for the new resource
+* __src/main/java/com/example/client/managed/MyappPlaceHistoryMapper.java__ which gets the history tokenizer for the new resource
 * __src/main/java/com/example/client/managed/ActivityFactory.java__ which is parametrizied gin-factory. this allows the UserActivity to be managed by GIN
-* __src/main/java/com/example/client/managed/MyAppModule.java__ gets a provider to make the UsersRestService a singleton and adds the UserActivity to the ActivityFactory
+* __src/main/java/com/example/client/managed/MyappModule.java__ gets a provider to make the UsersRestService a singleton and adds the UserActivity to the ActivityFactory

 all other GIN bindings are done via annotations.